-I am based in East Kilbride and offer a safe place for you to explore your feelings and experiences, helping you to make sense of things.
+I am based in East Kilbride and through face to face, online or telephone session, I can provide you with a safe space to explore your feelings and experiences, helping you to make sense of things.

-I will work with you individually or together as a couple, in a confidential, non judgemental way.
+I work with both individuals and couples in a confidential, non judgemental way.

 Training, qualifications & experience